MynameisIrina/SFMLGame/README.md

 # sf::Cat
-2D Platformer Game Developed in C++ using SFML

-## Current State of the Project
-This project is still in active development.
-Here's what has been implemented so far:
+## Overview

+**sf::Cat** is a 2D platformer developed in C++ using SFML.
+The game follows the journey of a stray cat trying to survive in a challenging world.
+Players navigate procedurally generated levels, avoid dangers such as dogs and traps, and collect food to sustain the cat.
+With simple yet engaging mechanics, the game highlights the struggles and resilience of a small cat in a big, unfriendly world.

+## Features

-Procedural Level Generation: Levels are generated randomly, providing a unique experience each time the game is played.
+Procedural Level Generation: Levels are dynamically generated to ensure a unique experience each playthrough.

-Player Movement: Basic platforming mechanics for running and jumping
+Player Movement Mechanics: Implemented smooth running and jumping mechanics.

-Collision Detection: Part of collision detection is implemented, ensuring the cat interacts correctly with the environment.
-This includes platform collisions, as well as collisions with obstacles.
+Obstacle and Enemy Placement: Randomized enemy and obstacle distribution for increased challenge.

+Collision Detection: Robust system handling player-environment and player-enemy interactions.

+Respawn System: Restart the player at a specific location after death.

+User Interface Elements: Health bars, score displays, and menus for better user interaction.

+Dynamic Audio: Integrated background music, sound effects, and character actions.

 ## How to Run the Game
 Prerequisites: C++ Compiler and SFML 2.6.1.
 Follow the SFML installation guide to set it up on your system.
 [Link to SFML Tutorials](https://www.sfml-dev.org/tutorials/2.6/)

 **Steps to Build and Run**